Buenos Aires tetra

 A pair of Buenos Aires tetras.

 The Buenos Aires tetra (Psalidodon anisitsi) is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
 This fish is found in South America.

 Taxonomy

-The Buenos Aires tetra was first formally described as Hemigrammus anisitsi in 1907 by the German-American ichthyologist Carl H. Eigenmann with its type locality given as Villarica on the Río Tebicuary in the in the Guairá Department of Paraguay.
+The Buenos Aires tetra was first formally described as Hemigrammus anisitsi in 1907 by the German-American ichthyologist Carl H. Eigenmann with its type locality given as Villarica on the Río Tebicuary in the Guairá Department of Paraguay.
 This species is now classified within the genus Psalidodon which is classified within the subfamily Acestrorhamphinae of the American characin family, Acestrorhamphidae which s in the suborder Characoidei of the order Characiformes.

 Geographic origins

 The Buenos Aires tetra originates from South America, where they are widespread throughout the Río de la Plata Basin in Argentina, Paraguay, Uruguay, and southeastern Brazil.
 Despite the common name, they are not endemic to its namesake, Buenos Aires Province; and a similar looking fish, Hyphessobrycon togoi largely replaces it here.
 The type locality is Villarrica in Guairá Department, central Paraguay.
 In the wild, they are commonly found in rivers, ponds, lakes, and streams.
 They are a freshwater fish, and do not do well in conditions that may offer too salty or too filthy water.
 They swim in schools and are a social fish, always together with their own kind.